 In addition to the Ex-Slave Project, the Florida NWU produced essays on local African American literature, art, ethnography, music, religion, education, and folklore for inclusion in the Florida FWP’s planned local and state guides.
 A 1936 report listed their plans to produce essays on a range of topics, including “Additional slave interviews, Negroes in early Florida politics; Hoodoo practices not yet covered; Unusual Negro enterprises; Negro inventors and inventions; Sketches of successful Negroes; Survey of rural school educational methods and facilities; Survey of effects of Negro fraternal orders on social and economic life of Negroes; Survey of religious trends since 1900 including the effect of churches on present day life; Survey of economic and social status of Florida Negroes, 1863-1936; Survey of inter-racial good will” (“Progress Report,” qtd. in Stewart, 184-85).
 Much of this material was gathered with the intent to publish a volume on “The Florida Negro,” to match similar books in other states such The Negro in Virginia.

 When the Florida Negro Writers Unit dwindled down, like many others, at the start of World War II in 1939, much of the work they had produced remained unpublished.
 Some of their essays had been incorporated into the state guide, Florida: A Guide to the Southernmost State.
 And the state office did submit the NWU’s interviews with formerly enslaved Floridians; these were processed and preserved by Benjamin A Botkin, the federal folklore editor, in the early 1940s and can be accessed today as part of the Library of Congress’s Digital Collection “Born in Slavery: Slave Narratives from the Federal Writers' Project, 1936 to 1938.”
 When the Florida Writers Project officially shuttered in 1942, Dr. Carita Doggett Corse oversaw the distribution of manuscript materials, including the work of the NWU, to various Florida libraries and archives, including the University of South Florida, the Florida Historical Society, Jacksonville University Swisher Library, and the University of Florida P.K.
 Younge Library.
 In 1993, Gary W. McDonogh assembled some of these documents in order to finally publish The Florida Negro: A Federal Writers Project Legacy, based on the earliest drafts of that monograph.
-But many other documents produced by the Florida NWU, including the Viola Muse Collection, have never been fully assembled and published to complete
+But many other documents produced by the Florida NWU, including the Viola Muse Collection, have never been fully assembled and published.

 “American Learns of Negro from Books of the Federal Writers Project,” March 6, 1939, Entry 27, Box 1, File “Releases and Information on FWP,” Record Group 69, Federal Writers’ Project, National Archives, Washington, D.C.